markasoftware/i405-tunnel/docs/interstate-circuits.md

 An attacker might be able to correlate traffic between hops 1 and 3 by analyzing inter-packet intervals.
-For example, if you have I405 configured to send a packet on average every 27 milliseconds, and the average hop 3 packet intervals are also 27ms, the attacker can figure out what's up (even with the jitter that I405 applies to packets automatically).
+For example, if you have I405 configured to send a packet on average every 27 milliseconds, and the average hop 3 packet intervals are also 27ms, the attacker can figure out what's up.

 <img src="./interval-correlation.svg" height=400>

+(Note that in practice I405 applies jitter to inter-packet intervals, so it wouldn't be exactly 27ms between each sent I405 packet.
+However, the *average* inter-packet interval will remain the same, and over a long period of time)

 **Possible Solution (not implemented): Scheduled Packets**.
 When I405 receives an IP packet on its TUN interface, attach a "scheduled dispatch timestamp", eg `system_timestamp() + 500ms` (where 500ms